Norms Of BS6 & Its Impact On Two-wheeler Industry

 The most sophisticated emission standard for autos in India is BS6, or Bharat Stage 6.
 It is comparable to Euro VI standards, which are now in use in a number of European nations.
 Because of our country's ever-increasing air pollution, the Indian government opted to go straight from BS-4 to BS-6 emission standards to reduce vehicle pollution.
 As a result, the whole automobile industry has been required to phase out all BS-4 vehicles after April 1, 2020, and exclusively offer BS-6 cars and two-wheelers.

-For two-wheeler producers in India, transitioning from BS4 to BS6 requirements necessitates considerable modifications in engine technology.
-Improvements in engine combustion and calibration increased fuel injection and cylinder pressures, and NOx and PM after-treatment solutions are among the adjustments.
 For the first time in India, the BS-6 regulations require two-wheeler manufacturers to install a gasoline injection system.
 As a result of this technique, carbon emissions from two-wheeler petrol engines have decreased dramatically.
 In addition, the BS6 engines appear to be less powerful but more fuel-efficient.

-Pricing And BS6 Norms In The Two Wheeler Industry
+Pricing and BS6 Norms In Two-wheeler Industry

 The implementation of the BS6 emission rules has compelled automakers to make considerable improvements in engine production technologies.
 Specifically, they will have to abandon low-cost carburettors in favour of higher-cost fuel injection systems for their products.
 As a result, BS6 motorcycle and scooter prices have increased by at least 10% to 15% on the open market.
 This modification has the greatest impact on two-wheelers in the inexpensive sector, while it has the least impact on bikes that already have fuel injection systems.

 Two-wheeler manufacturers in India had to raise their company investments in order to satisfy the statutory requirements and make their vehicles BS6-compliant.
 After the deadline of March 31, 2020, many car and two-wheeler manufacturers experienced considerable losses due to their unsold inventory of BS4 vehicles.
 As a result, many Indian automotive manufacturers, including two-wheeler and four-wheeler manufacturers, have halted capacity growth plans.
-In addition, because demand for two-wheelers is likely to decline in the coming months, Indian two-wheeler makers have resisted launching new models in the past year.
-However, the two-wheeler manufacturers should predict a successful year ahead, based on positive sales data following the relaxation of shutdown restrictions in many parts of the country.

 The market for two-wheelers declined dramatically after the required introduction of BS6 rules, according to an ICRA report.
 Aside from the 10% to 15% increase in vehicle on-road prices, there is a slew of additional factors contributing to the drop in demand.
 These include -